-6 Ways to Help Your Family Adjust to Daylight Saving Time
+6 Ways to Adjust to Daylight Saving Time

 Give Yourself an Extra Hour

-Take time on the evening of March 10 to make lunches, set out clothing for your family, and prep breakfast items before you go to bed.
-The morning of March 11 will seem much too early to be up and about.
+Take time to make lunches, set out clothing for your family, and prep breakfast items before you go to bed.
+The morning will seem much too early to be up and about.
 The more you can do the night before to minimize the chaos the next day, the more relaxed you’ll be as you head into the week.

 Hit the Sack Early